Blog

 AIDA works better for discovery.
 PAS works better for conversion.

 The mistake is picking one and forcing it everywhere.
-Match the framework to where your reader is in their journey using a self-learning content engine.
+Match the framework to where your reader is in their journey.

 Real World Examples of AIDA in Action